 Margarine is a thick and creamy spread made from vegetable oils, and it has a similar consistency to butter.
 It contains water content which makes it a contender for baking puff pastry and choux pastry, but try to look for margarine with 80% fat content, similar to butter.

 Margarine also works well in cakes, giving a very soft texture that stays moist on the shelf.
-Margarine is high in trans fats, however, so it is not the healthiest swap for butter.
+However, margarine is high in trans fats, so it is not the healthiest swap for butter.
 Margarine can also sometimes contain milk - so check the label carefully.
+This is the best butter substitute for sauce in cooking.

 How to use it: